 In this program, online teachers manage a student’s studies from afar.
 Most online homeschool programs have prerecorded videos that students can watch and re-watch until they understand the content.

-Many families appreciate online learning as it does not require much teaching on your part.
+Many families appreciate online learning as it does not require much teaching on their part.
 That’s not all.
-The tests and quizzes are graded immediately thereby giving you the ability to know exactly how your child is progressing at any given time.
-Sounds good right?
+The tests and quizzes are graded immediately, thereby giving you the ability to know exactly how your child is progressing at any given time.
+Sounds good, right?

 Also, good online homeschool programs tend to have note-taking guides as well as an academic advisor to keep you and your kids on track.